TheArturthur/CoppermindScraper/Cosmere/Steen.md

 It is situated on the southwestern coast of Roshar, and is surrounded on three sides by the [[Aimian Sea\|Aimian Sea]] and the [[Southern Depths\|Southern Depths]].
 It shares a border only with [[Liafor\|Liafor]].

 ## Politics
 Steen is possibly ruled by a group of merchants known as the 'merchant lords'.
 They are also known to have a prince.
+In place of a military, the government hires returned mercenaries who have proven themselves abroad.
 The general attitude of the merchant lords is exemplified by the Steen saying, “If there are two mercenaries at a party, pay both twice.”
 They believe that if their enemy is equally matched, a battle is better fought with spheres than blades.
 As a result, quarrels with other Azish Empire states can typically be resolved by adjusting export prices to coax them into cooperation.
 It is a member state of the Azish Empire, so the Steen defer to [[Azir\|Azir]] and the [[Prime Aqasix\|Prime Aqasix]].
 Though they are able to act independently in most of their operations.
 In place of a military, the government hires returned mercenaries who have proven themselves abroad.

+### Economy
+Seasilk farming, textile treatment, and dye production are Steen’s primary industries.
+The lucrative seasilk trade begins by harvesting that white plant fiber, which grows atop the ocean and resembles moss.
+Seasilk harvesters travel on wide, shallow boats using an oar to paddle and a blade to cut through seasilk tangles.
+The finest strands of seasilk are woven into smooth, lustrous fabric for nobility, while the coarser strands are made into a nubby canvas-like material better suited for soldiers and artisans.

 ## Culture
 The people from Steen wear their beards wrapped in a cord-like style, like bundled [[Seasilk\|seasilk]] after a harvest.
 Most people born in Steen never leave, and those who do typically become migrating laborers for hire, such as sailors or mercenaries.